kdavis-mozilla/WikipediaTextCorporaGenerator/README.md

 # WikipediaTextCorporaGenerator
-A scripts suite that generates, from Wikipedia text, corpora for all languages supported by Wikipedia
+A scripts suite that generates, from Wikipedia, text corpora for all languages supported by Wikipedia

 # Quick Start